w3c/wot-usecases/USE-CASES/W3C-LBD-CG.md

 #### Combining Localisation and Thing Descriptions

 The use case is related to the maintenance of Building Automation and Control Systems (BACS), where a [temperature sensor](https://w3id.org/ibp/osh/OpenSmartHomeDataSet#Kitchen-temp-Sensor) is replaced with a new one.
-The following thing description describes a kitchen with a number sensors, including the replaced one, in a building (The use case is based on the [Open Smart Home Dataset](https://github.com/TechnicalBuildingSystems/OpenSmartHomeData)).
+The following thing description describes a kitchen with a number of sensors, including the replaced one, in a building (The use case is based on the [Open Smart Home Dataset](https://github.com/TechnicalBuildingSystems/OpenSmartHomeData)).

 Example thing description of a [kitchen](https://w3id.org/ibp/osh/OpenSmartHomeDataSet#kitchen) where the temperature sensor is deployed: